eventide-project/docs/user-guide/writers/messaging-writer.md

 # => MessageStore::ExpectedVersion::Error (Wrong expected version: -1 (Stream: some_stream, Stream Version: 0)
 ```

-This pattern is useful for proving uniqueness or for reserving something, for example: a seat on a flight, a purchase, or a concert ticket.
+This pattern is useful for proving uniqueness or for reserving something, for example: a unique username, a seat on a flight, a purchase, or a concert ticket.
 It's also useful in certain idempotence protection patterns.

 ## The :no_stream Expected Version